bgeils/bgeils.github.io/portfolio.md

 * Spring 2016 -- Cape Canaveral, FL

-As a instrumentation and comm intern my focus was on designing and implementing systems for ground control to reliably launch Falcon 9 rockets.
+As an instrumentation and comm intern my focus was on designing and implementing systems for ground control to reliably launch Falcon 9 rockets.
 During my time at the Cape I helped launch and, fingers crossed, land five Falcon 9 rockets at LC-40 and SLC-39A.
 The majority of my time was spend on 39A projects.
 This is the same space launch complex as the Apollo missions from '63 to '72.
 Part of the 39A work was associated with pad completion for Falcon Heavy.
 I also worked with the payload and Dragon install implementing an end-to-end hazard-safe communication system for pre-flight operations.

 ![alt text](https://raw.githubusercontent.com/bgeils/bgeils.github.io/master/images/waterlanding.gif){: .center-image }